-Application # INFR6.2-15475 Title Shared Resource Laboratory for Advanced Stem Cell-Based Modeling (as written by the applicant) Project Objective This proposal will create a laboratory that will provide training in advanced stem cell modeling (as written by the technology, particularly organ chip technology.
-This laboratory aims to train stem cell applicant) researchers in using these 2D and 3D stem cell systems and make the expertise available Summori The Shared Descurse Laboratory for advanced atom cell modeling will leap into our atrength Summary in human iPSC production and differentiation and expand our organ chin core collaborations to (as written by the in numari in SC production and dimension and expand our organized proversity and powerful new technology applicant) Enable researchers throughout camorina access to this encount and how that her technology.
-Several of our facture at a highly experienced in this area on research and have instory of training Cirkwistudents through Cirkwiseducational programs.
-We will provide outstanding available from our world renowned human iPSC core using 2 Dimensional (2D) and 3D available from our wond-lenowied numarin SC of this SRI is the training of stem cell researchers in organ chin technology.
-These microfluidic devices enhance tissue interactions and support hoth flow of various biological fluids (a g blood correbrashinal fluid) and and support both how of validus biological indias (s.g., blodd, cerebiospirial india) and relevant system.
-Highlights of the SPI include: -Cutting-adaption in the second Generated over 1000 nations USC lines that are ready for use in disease models Deep knowledge of JPSC differentiation into many different human tissues l ong history of developing novel 2D and 3D organoid/organ chin iPSC-based model systems Commitment from a leading organ chin company to provide training and support Saveral leading CA institutions have already expressed interact in using the proposed SRI Derivited to trainees from diverse backgrounder and under represented groups in CA who may not normally have access to these systems Statement of Bonefit The proposed project will be state of California and its citizens by granting educational to California and direction training in stem call biological to callomic trainages industry partners, and (as written by the and didactic training in stein cer bology to academic trainees, industry parties, and applicant) the needs of undersenved communities by providing education and training on orthinities and applicant collaborating with community-based organizations to ensure that our resources and services are reaching those who need them most Funds Requested \$3 991 879 GWG Tiar 2: needs improvement, could be resubmitted Recommendation Process Vote All GWG members upanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the GWG " Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."
+Annii aatian # INEDC 2 45475 INFR6.2-15475 Title Shared Resource Laboratory for Advanced Stem Cell-Based Modeling (as written by the applicant) Project Objective This proposal will create a laboratory that will provide training in advanced stem cell modeling (as written by the technology, particularly organ chip technology.
+This laboratory aims to train stem cell applicant) researchers in using these 2D and 3D stem cell systems and make the expertise available across California.
+Summary The Shared Resource Laboratory for advanced stem cell modeling will lean into our strength (as written by the in human iPSC production and differentiation and expand our organ chip core collaborations to applicant) enable researchers throughout California access to this exciting and powerful new technology.
+Several of our faculty are highly experienced in this area of research and have history of training CIRM students through CIRM educational programs.
+We will provide outstanding training in the growth and differentiation of iPSCs from patients with many different diseases available from our world-renowned human iPSC core, using 2 Dimensional (2D) and 3D organoid models.
+However, the unique aspect of this SRL is the training of stem cell researchers in organ chip technology.
+These microfluidic devices enhance tissue interactions and support both flow of various biological fluids (e.g., blood, cerebrospinal fluid) and mechanistic forces (stretch) to optimize the disease model and provide a more physiologically- relevant system.
+Highlights of the SRL include: •Cutting-edge iPSC core facility with the latest equipment and highly trained faculty and staff •Generated over 1000 patient iPSC lines that are ready for use in disease models •Deep knowledge of iPSC differentiation into many different human tissues •Long history of developing novel 2D and 3D organoid/organ chip iPSC-based model systems •Commitment from a leading organ chip company to provide training and support •Several leading CA institutions have already expressed interest in using the proposed SRL •Provided to trainees from diverse backgrounds and under-represented groups in CA who may not normally have access to these systems Statement of Benefit The proposed project will benefit the State of California and its citizens by granting educational to California and didactic training in stem cell biology to academic trainees, industry partners, and (as written by the underserved communities not traditionally represented in stem cell research.
+We will address applicant) the needs of underserved communities by providing education and training opportunities and ' ' collaborating with community-based organizations to ensure that our resources and services are reaching those who need them most.
+Funds Requested \$3,991,879 GWG Tier 2: needs improvement, could be resubmitted Recommendation Process Vote All GWG members unanimously affirmed that "The review was scientifically rigorous, there was sufficient time for all viewpoints to be heard, and the scores reflect the recommendation of the GWG."
+Patient advocate members unanimously affirmed that "The review was carried out in a fair manner and was free from undue bias."